Growing Tomatoes: How to Grow Tomatoes Organically and Growing Tomatoes Upside Down

 Tie the plant to the stake with either strips of old cloth, old stockings, scooby-doo wire or raffia.
 Purists will want to prune the plant into a single stem which will reduce your crop.
 I don't bother.
 I just make sure that the plant is upright and well-supported with more access to the sun, which it wouldn't have had if it were lying on the ground.
 Staking also makes harvesting your crops a lot easier.

-Blossom-end Rot is largely caused by a lack of calcium in the soil, erratic watering habits, temperature extremes and root damage.
-One can help minimize the effects by mulching the plants to keep moisture in the soil, and spraying with a seaweed extract will boost your plants.
+One can help minimize the effects of blossom-end rot by mulching the plants to keep moisture in the soil, and spraying with a seaweed extract will boost your plants.

 Verticillium Wilt, causes yellowing and wilting of leaves, especially older ones.
 In some plants the leaves may even curl up.
 Prevent future infections by sterilizing all gardening tools, clean up garden debris and buy wilt-resistant varieties and practice crop rotation.